Foursquare

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is two sentences, front-loaded with the main purpose, and every sentence adds value with no redundancy.
+The description is two sentences, front-loaded with the main action, and every sentence adds value.
+No unnecessary words.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.